donburke7/Virtual_E-Store/docs/DesignDoc.md

 > Be sure to include an relevant HTTP reuqests from the client-side to the server-side
 > to help illustrate the end-to-end flow._

+For an admin, in the user-login component, once the 'admin' username is typed in and the log in button is pressed, an http GET request will be sent to the backend to handle.
+Once a response is received, it will send you to the admin storefront.
+In the case of a user, that same process will also generate a GET request for the backend to handle, which will add the user to the users.json file if not already added.
+Once logged in, as an admin, you

 ### ViewModel Tier
 > _Provide a summary of this tier of your architecture.
 This